Nagaland: Farmers undergo training in Kerala, Tamil Nadu

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The idea is to boost agri-entrepreneurship and scientific farming practices.
+The idea is to boost agri-entrepreneurship and scientific farming practices,

 The team left on August 19 and will undergo training at ICAR-National Research Centre for Banana (NRCB), Tiruchirapalli, Tamil Nadu and ICAR-Central Tuber Crops Research Institute (CTCRI), Thiruvananthapuram, Kerala.